It’s Not 10,000 Steps: The Magic Number Researchers Say You Need to Reduce Heart Failure Risk

 Researchers challenge the 10,000-step goal for optimal health — particularly for older women.

-A study from the University at Buffalo found that for individuals over age 60, walking approximately 3,600 steps daily may significantly reduce the risk of heart failure by up to 26 percent.
-This research, which diverges from the widely cited goal of 10,000 steps per day, was conducted on nearly 6,000 U.S. women aged between 63 and 99.
+A study from the University at Buffalo found that walking approximately 3,600 steps daily may significantly reduce the risk of heart failure by up to 26 percent.
+The research, which diverges from the widely cited 10,000-step-per-day goal, was conducted among nearly 6,000 U.S. women aged 63 to 99.

 Published in the journal JAMA Cardiology, the study highlights the importance of achievable physical activity targets for senior women, particularly in preventing heart failure with preserved ejection fraction (HFpEF), a common condition with limited treatment options.